How emotional intelligence is changing the face of engineering

 By communicating the ground-breaking work already being undertaken by engineers from all different backgrounds, perhaps we can improve diversity in engineering, and retain meaningful work in spite of the robots taking over (robots who we, admittedly, often helped to create).

-Postdoctoral researcher Kerry Hapulka is the latest guest featured the new University of Melbourne podcast series, Expert Hack.
+Postdoctoral researcher Kerry Halupka is the latest guest featured the new University of Melbourne podcast series, Expert Hack.
 When she’s not sharing her expertise on the air, she’s developing cutting-edge artificial intelligence solutions in biomedicine.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.